Adam Shankman: Early career

 After graduating from Palisades, Shankman was a performing intern and junior company member of the prestigious Children's Theatre Company in Minneapolis.
 Having been accepted for both dancing and acting at Juilliard, he chose dance as his major without having any previous formal training.
 He dropped out of college to dance in musical theater and at nineteen he was cast in his first professional show, West Side Story, at the esteemed Michigan Opera Theater.

 Shankman moved back to Los Angeles and started dancing in music videos.
 He was a dancer in Janet Jackson's "Alright" video, as well as in an MC Skat Kat video with Paula Abdul.
 Shankman broke into professional choreography in a 1989 music video for rapper MC Shan with director Julien Temple.
 When the hired choreographer fell through, Shankman lied and said that he had done choreography for Janet Jackson and Paula Abdul.
 He was hired on the spot without his story being verified.
 As a choreographer, he worked with acts including Tony!
 Toni!
 Toné!, The Time, Whitney Houston and Aaron Neville.
 In 1996 he won a Bob Fosse Award for Best Choreography in a Commercial.
 On television, he was a go-to choreographer on Friends and The Ellen DeGeneres Show.
 He served as a choreographer and dance consultant on dozens of movies including Addams Family Values, Catch Me If You Can, George of the Jungle and Boogie Nights.

 In 1998 Shankman wrote and directed Cosmo's Tale, a non-dialogue short film that appeared at the Sundance Film Festival.
-Following the short, his sister, Jennifer Gibgot, asked him to read a script that she had already set up with Fine Line Features, entitled The Wedding Planner.
+Following the short, his sister, Jennifer, asked him to read a script that she had already set up with Fine Line Features, entitled The Wedding Planner.
 He liked the script and this led to a meeting with execs.
 He was hired for the job of director ten minutes into the meeting.
 The movie eventually went to Columbia Pictures and was a box office success.